-Again, 108% is on annual earnings exclusive of holiday earnings.
+&lt;sup>8 Again, 108% is on annual earnings exclusive of holiday earnings.
 In the implementation, 100% is used, as the employment income variable includes holiday earnings.
-Because in EUROMOD we only dispose of the earnings of the current income year, it is assumed that

-9 Because in EUROMOD we only dispose of the earnings of the current income year, it is assumed that earnings have remained the same as the preceding year in order to calculate these contributions.
+&lt;sup>9 Because in EUROMOD we only dispose of the earnings of the current income year, it is assumed that earnings have remained the same as the preceding year in order to calculate these contributions.

-The lump sum reduction of €400 is not applicable toemployers in the non-profit sector as they enjoy other reductions (not simulated).
+The lump sum reduction of €400 is not applicable to employers in the non-profit sector as they enjoy other reductions (not simulated).